travisdoor/obj2mesh/README.md

 # obj2mesh
 Simple terminal converter from 'obj' to 'mesh' format.
-Mesh is custom binary format designed for easy use with OpenGL API and loaded content could be directly passed to GPU VRAM.
+Mesh is custom binary format designed for easy use with OpenGL API, loaded content could be directly passed to GPU VRAM.

 ## Compilation
 ```bash